Skip to main content

 Who should be responsible for completing the testing template at your business?

-• An individual must be given the role of “compliance” within our system to be able to access our testing software.
+Anyone you choose to give access to your payroll information can complete the template.
+You should consider that an individual must be given the role of “compliance” within our system to be able to access our testing software.

 What tests are available?

-Depending on their needs, there are a number of tests available.
+Depending on their needs, there are a number of specific tests available.
 But all of them share three central criteria that are a focus of the test.
 A benefits plan will be considered discriminatory and fail to be in compliance if:

 • Not enough non-HCEs are eligible for a plan.